Aims and Scope

 View Online Purchase

-This new book from the Society of American Foresters presents current research on the interface between forests and wildlife.
+This issue presents current research on the interface between forests and wildlife.
 The 26 papers, which cover work being conducted by state and federal agencies, private industry and institutions, and universities across America, are divided into seven sections representing major research topics: